 Over the years, STI ESG began shifting its focus from short-term courses to college degree programs to adjust to the changing business environment.
 In 1995, STI ESG was granted a permit by the Commission on Higher Education (CHED) to operate colleges and roll out four-year college programs starting with the Bachelor's degree in Computer Science.
-STI ESG then slowly diversified its programs beyond Information & Communications Technology by introducing new programs in the fields of Business and Management, Accountancy, Engineering, Education, Hospitality Management, Tourism Management, and Arts and Sciences.
+STI ESG then slowly diversified its programs beyond Information and Communications Technology (ICT) by introducing new programs in the fields of Business and Management, Accountancy, Engineering, Education, Hospitality Management, Tourism Management, and Arts and Sciences.
 STI ESG is also offering Senior High School (SHS) while select schools in the STI ESG network offer Junior High School (JHS) as well.
 In School Year (SY) 2022-2023, STI ESG began offering Bachelor of Arts in Psychology and Bachelor of Science in Criminology in certain schools in the network.
 STI ESG is 98.7% owned by STI Holdings.

-On August 5, 2022, CHED approved the transfer of the school operations of STI College Quezon Avenue (STI Quezon Avenue) to Tanay, Rizal subject to compliance with certain requirements.
+On August 5, 2022, CHED approved the transfer of the school operations of STI College Quezon Avenue, Inc. (STI Quezon Avenue) to Tanay, Rizal subject to compliance with certain requirements.
 Earlier, in September 2020, STI Quezon Avenue announced the suspension of its operations.
 In September 2022, CHED granted STI Quezon Avenue government recognitions to offer Bachelor of Science (BS) in Business Administration, BS in Tourism Management and BS in Hospitality Management.
 The government recognition to offer BS in Information Technology was issued in October 2022.
 The government recognitions received in 2022 replaced the government recognitions issued by CHED in 2009 due to the transfer of location of STI Quezon Avenue from Quezon City to Tanay, Rizal.
 STI Quezon Avenue has resumed operations on its new site in Tanay, Rizal beginning SY 2022-2023.
 The permit from DepEd to conduct senior high school classes is still in process as of the report date.
+On November 29, 2023, the Board of Directors (BOD) of STI Quezon Avenue, resolved to (1) change its corporate name from "STI College Quezon Avenue, Inc." to "STI Colleges of Rizal, Inc.," (2) have perpetual existence, and (3) change its fiscal year to beginning on July 1 of each year and ending on June 30 of the following year, among others.
+As at May 15, 2024, the resolution is pending review by the SEC.
+In April 2024, STI Quezon Avenue requested the endorsements of CHED, TESDA and DepEd, in connection with its application with the SEC to amend its Articles of Incorporation and By-Laws.
+As at May 15, 2024, TESDA has provided a favorable endorsement while STI Quezon Avenue has yet to receive the responses from CHED and DepEd.

 On March 16, 2023, STI ESG and the majority owners of STI-College Alabang, Inc. (STI Alabang) entered into a deed of absolute sale wherein STI ESG acquired 60% of the issued and outstanding capital stock of STI Alabang from the former franchisee.
 Prior to this, STI ESG owned 40% of STI Alabang's issued and outstanding capital stock.
-With the acquisition of the 60% ownership, STI Alabang became a wholly-owned subsidiary of STI ESG effective March 2023.
+With the acquisition of the 60% ownership, STI Alabang became a wholly-owned subsidiary of STI ESG as at March 31, 2023.

-As at September 30, 2023, STI ESG has a network of 63 operating schools comprising of 60 colleges and 3 education centers.
+As at March 31, 2024, STI ESG has a network of 63 operating schools comprising of 60 colleges and 3 education centers.
 Of the total number of schools, STI ESG owns 37 schools while franchisees operate 26 schools.